Propaganda through media: Music

 Music has always played a major role in popular culture.
 Political ideology is often spread through media; however, the use of music reaches an extremely wide and varying audience.
-The point of propaganda, according to Manzaria and Bruck, is to “Persuade people’s attitude, beliefs, and behaviors”.
+According to Manzaria and Bruck, the point of propaganda is to "Persuade people's attitude, beliefs, and behaviors".
 Music of all genres is constantly being used to portray a political view, shed light, or bring validity to a subject the author, or artist, feels is worth venturing.
 Propaganda through modes like advertisement and campaign, while effective, will only reach a small group of the desired recipients.

 A form of music that focuses the most on propaganda is the patriotic and war music from any one country.
-With songs like "Slavic Woman's Farewell", "Over There", "God Bless the USA", " Fortunate Son", and Jimi Hendrix's cover of the American national anthem, these songs are designed to provoke an emotion of either respect and patriotism for your country, or rebellion and disgust at your country's actions.
+With songs like "Slavic Woman's Farewell", "Over There", "God Bless the USA", "Fortunate Son", and Jimi Hendrix's cover of the American national anthem, these songs are designed to provoke an emotion of either respect and patriotism for your country, or rebellion and disgust at your country's actions.
 To quote the Chicago Tribune, patriotic songs are designed to, "make us feel good about our country even when our country does something we believe is wrong."

 According to Putman, musical propaganda has a great deal to do with the audience.
 Each musical genre can reach a specific demographic within a few minutes, along with the propaganda intertwined.
 Purfleau brings a more social view to the concept of politically motivated music, stating that musical propaganda is "the basis for a certain kind of political art that aspires to contest the contemporary economic and social order".
 Purfleau's approach to understanding musical propaganda explains the timeless manner by which music has been used to portray viewpoints.
 Though music is not always the first media thought of when contemplating propaganda, it is an extremely effective mode and has proved to influence popular culture throughout human history.